layerfMRI/LAYNII/README.rst

 Comment on makefile and compiler
 ======
-Some users seemed to have a compiler installed that does not match the CPU architecture.
-In those cases it can be easyer to ignore the makefile and compile the programs one by one with g++
+Some users seemed to have a compiler installed that does not match the actual CPU architecture of the computer.
+In those cases it can be easyer to compile the programs one by one with g++, just

 copy-paste the following into your terminal instead in setp 3::